 For information on accessing electronic resources from outside the Oxford network using your Oxford Single Sign-On login, consult the information at:

 SOLO is the catalogue for the major collections of the libraries of the University of Oxford.
-It is divided into two distinct tabs: Oxford Collections and Journal Articles.

 A comprehensive online guide to SOLO is available from: http://libguides.bodleian.ox.ac.uk/solo

 The default is ‘Search Everything’.
 Use the dropdown to select other search options including individual libraries.

 Is a combined search of 'All libraries/collections' and 'Articles'

 'All Libraries/Collections' is the best option to use when searching for a specific item in Oxford's printed or online* collections.
 It searches:

 'All Libraries/Collections' searches the vast majority of the printed and physical holdings of the Bodleian Libraries and most Colleges and other libraries affiliated with the University of Oxford.
 At the moment it does not search:

 2. Online books, journals and databases